 - Community Engagement - where our investments in our communities show our regional obligation to be actively engaged within the communities that we serve.

 At Messer, we hold each component of Economic Inclusion as a core value.
 This provides sustainability, long-term growth and success – plus, it’s just good business.
 The primary and single most important element for successful Economic Inclusion is to have commitment from the top leaders within a company.
 No leadership, no followers.
-At Messer, our Economic Inclusion is achieved because it is a corporate business goal that’s driven from our Chairman, Pete Strange, CEO and President, Tom Keckeis, and the Executive Management team.
+At Messer, our Economic Inclusion is achieved because it is a corporate business goal that’s driven from our President and CEO, Tom Keckeis, and the Executive Management team.
 As advocates for Economic Inclusion, they ensure that all Messer employees understand that these business goals are essential to the success of Messer, and they emphasize strong encouragement, commitment and accountability in meeting these goals.